harshm2601/People-Detection-Crowd-Counting/README.md

-# Human Detection and Counting in Blur Images Using YOLOv8
+# Human Detection and Counting in Classrooms Using YOLOv8

 ## Description
 A human detection and counting solution optimized for classroom environments, leveraging the YOLOv8 model.
 This project fine-tunes YOLOv8 for improved accuracy in detecting and counting people in an indoor, controlled environment.